aufkrawall/green-curve/README.md

 ## Privacy & Data Handling

 - Green Curve does not transmit any data over the network.
 There is no telemetry, analytics, cloud sync, or remote logging.
-- Debug logs are written locally to `%LOCALAPPDATA%\Green Curve\debug.log` on Windows and `~/.local/share/greencurve/debug.log` on Linux.
+- Debug logs are written locally to `%LOCALAPPDATA%\Green Curve\greencurve_debug.txt` on Windows and `~/.local/share/greencurve/greencurve_debug.txt` on Linux.
 Log files are size-capped and rotated automatically.
 - Probe reports (`--probe --probe-output`) are written only to a local file you specify.
 They contain GPU identifiers, driver capabilities, and VF-curve samples, but no personal data.
 - The Windows background service runs as `LocalSystem` so it can access GPU management interfaces, but per-user configuration and profiles remain in the individual user's local app data.
 - Profiles an administrator explicitly shares with all users are stored machine-wide in `%ProgramData%\Green Curve\shared-profiles.ini` (admin-writable, all-users-readable); nothing from a user's private config is shared unless the admin publishes it.
-- No registry keys outside of the standard uninstall metadata are created.
+- Enabling **Start program to tray on log in** creates one per-user Windows `Run` value for tray startup; disabling the option removes it.
+Apart from that opt-in value and standard uninstall metadata, Green Curve creates no registry keys.

 ## Release readiness notes